githubEdit

 When the extended MP universe began to explore performing high-throughput materials simulations in the early late 2000s, it became clear very quickly that interacting with plain text files would not be practical. pymatgen was built around the idea of using JSON to structure raw simulation input and output: all VASP-related objects in pymatgen have a to_dict and from_dict method to make round-tripping from JSON possible.
 JSON was chosen partly because it is very simple, compatible with python-native dictionaries, and because it forms the document structure of MongoDB, which was selected for use in orchestrating MP's workflows.

 While JSON is supported by many languages, it is not well-suited to data streaming nor for partial retrieval of data.
-JSON lines (.jsonl) is one attempt to allow for streaming of JSON data.
+JSON linesarrow-up-right (.jsonl) is one attempt to allow for streaming of JSON data.
 Each line of a JSONL file contains a new JSON object.
 Much of MP's data up to mid-2025 has been distributed as JSONL for this reason.

 Worked example: JSON